pegasus-isi/pegasus/doc/sphinx/manpages/pegasus-db-admin.rst

 This option generates a log file for succeeded operations, and a log file for failed operations.
 Each file contains the list of URLs of the succeeded/failed databases.

-Note that, if no URL is provided, the tool will create/use a SQLite

 Examples